tungdaoxuan123/todo_App/README.md

 - GET `/api/tasks/` - List all tasks
 - PUT/PATCH `/api/tasks/{id}/` - Update a task
 - DELETE `/api/tasks/{id}/` - Delete a task

+## Test

+You can run with pytest:
+- python pytest

+or using django restframework:
+- python manage.py test todos.tests